WilkMat3/SET09102_Personal_Portfolio/week10_project.md

 *Figure 1: Xaml for the ViewAllOrganisationPage*

-I made several changes to the xaml file for the ViewModel to work with the UI.
+I made several changes to the XAML file for the ViewModel to work with the UI.
-I had to add references to the *ViewAllOrganisationViewModel* but also to the *Undac.Models* as can be seen in the top part of the Figure 1.
-I specified the viewmodel namespace and the view model itself for this xaml file.
+I had to add references to the *ViewAllOrganisationViewModel* but also to the *Undac.Models* as can be seen in the top part of Figure 1.
+I specified the ViewModel namespace and the view model itself for this XAML file.
 The addition of UndacModel reference is because of the need to display a list of organisation objects.
+Within the ListView I added *x:DataType="model:Organisation"* so that the UI knows which type of object it will be displaying and it can access its properties.

 ```